Campus where pharmacy interns will work: The Bendigo Hospital

 Intern program information

-- Two intern positions are available in 2023 (government-funded)
+- 4 intern positions are available in 2024 (2 government-funded, 2 hospital funded)

 The intern program is orientated to provide comprehensive, rounded training in all aspects of hospital pharmacy practice.
 Being a smaller department, there are great opportunities for one-on-one interaction with supervisors.
 We have been running the IFP program for a number of years and support the interns with their projects and workplace learning.
 The interns are rotated through a range of areas including: